qm-org/qualitymuncher/README.md

 After that, drag it to C:\Users\ YOUR USERNAME HERE\AppData\Roaming\Microsoft\Windows\SendTo
 # How to Use
+Guide to the simple drag and drop method: https://youtu.be/yXTWX_JEQs4

 To use, simply right click a video and hover over "send to" and click "Frost's Quality Muncher" (there might be 1.x.x or some numbers in front of Frost)

 After that, follow the prompts it gives you.
 If you have any issues or questions, dm me on discord.